ALOS Kyoto & Carbon Mosaics by JAXA#

 Export dataset#

 When you’re satified with the information displayed, it can be exported for further use in GIS software or in a GEE process.
-The tool provides two main exportation options: as an asset (in GEE) or a .tif file (in SEPAL).
+The tool provides two main exportation options:

 Both use the GEE export system and share the same set of parameters: